drdaemos/xc5-docs/en/basics/searching_entities_in_repositories/index.md

 # Pulling products by complex condition

-If you need more complex queries to the database, please learn how to use {% link "QueryBuilder" ref_iPvrMnmJ %} object.
+If you need more complex queries to the database, please learn how to use {% link "QueryBuilder" ref_uZW9kVOM %} object.